MVC Response to the COVID-19 Coronavirus

 As we make plans to fully reopen, MVC will follow a phased approach for all locations.
 The safety of our students, employees and community is our top priority.
 Phases assume that the region has met the governor's requirements for each reopening stage.

-- View the Safe Reopening Report for Fall 2020 pdf
+- View the Safe Reopening Report pdf

 - View the RCCD Safe Return Plan

 - Online COVID-19 Symptoms Checker

 Moreno Valley College, as well as all colleges in the Riverside Community College District, is prioritizing the health of our communities by limiting in-person contact.
 This continues to affect the format that classes are delivered in.